XHBZ-FM

 XHBZ-FM is a radio station on 100.5 FM in Delicias, Chihuahua, Mexico.
-The station is owned by Sigma Radio and carries the Los 40 national format.
+The station is owned by Sigma Radio and carries the Los 40 national format from Radiópolis.

 History

 XHBZ began as XEBZ-AM 1590, located more specifically in Meoqui.
 It received its concession on March 2, 1962, and was owned by La Voz de Meoqui, S.A., broadcasting as a daytimer.
 By the 2000s, it had moved to Delicias and added nighttime service.

 It migrated to FM in 2011.